Can you get a mortgage for land? The answer is that yes it’s possible, however, it’s important to be aware of the criteria.

 The current planning permission status on the land sought to purchase is also of high significance to lenders.

 Should a developer wish to build upon land that does not have planning permission, lenders would consider this an additional risk as being granted permission can be a lengthy process and is not guaranteed.
-However, land is commonly sold with the relevant permissions to increase the value of the asset to the current owner.
+However, the land is commonly sold with the relevant permissions to increase the value of the asset to the current owner.

 - Mortgage 5 times salary.